-In this article, I hope to share some proven steps that would help us make progress while we “rock”.
+In this article, I hope to share how to use the SMART goals to make tremendous progress while you”rock” in life.

 “Where there is no vision, the people perish” — Proverbs 29:18